mikelxk/mikelxk/README.md

 # Hi, I'm Xiaokai Li
-I'm currently an undergraduate at University of Florida.
+I'm currently a CS undergrad at UF.
 Interested in C++ and Javascript.